csebooks/ds-algorithms/content.en/priority-queues-heaps/_index.md

 A delete_min can be performed by first finding the binomial tree with the smallest root.
 Let this tree be Bk, and let the original priority queue be H. We remove the binomial tree Bk from the forest of trees in H, forming the new binomial queue H'.
 We also remove the root of Bk, creating binomial trees B0, B1, . . . , Bk - l, which collectively form priority queue H''.
 We finish the operation by merging H' and H''.

-As an example, suppose we perform a delete_min on H3, which is shown again in

-Figure 6.46.
-The minimum root is 12, so we obtain the two priority queues H' and H'' in Figure 6.47 and Figure 6.48.
+As an example, suppose we perform a delete_min on H3, which is shown again in Figure 6.46.The minimum root is 12, so we obtain the two priority queues H' and H'' in Figure 6.47 and Figure 6.48.
 The binomial queue that results from merging H' and H'' is the final answer and is shown in Figure 6.49.

 For the analysis, note first that the delete_min operation breaks the original binomial queue into two.
 It takes O (log n) time to find the tree containing the minimum element and to create the queues H' and H''.
 Merging these two queues takes O (log n) time, so the entire delete_min operation takes O (log n) time.